bumjoon/urban-data-science/03-Carto-Web-Mapping/README.md

   </body>
 </html>
 ~~~~

+  Again, visit the instructor's [demo webpage](http://www.acsu.buffalo.edu/~bumjoonk/gis.html) on Google Chrome.
+Hold CONTROL and press "U" key.
+Then you can see its [source view](view-source:http://www.acsu.buffalo.edu/~bumjoonk/gis.html).

 7. Now, you should have a public webpage at this url address 'http://www.acsu.buffalo.edu/~[UBID]/gis.html' (Note: [UBID] should be your UBIT ID).
 Open an internet brower like Google Chrome.
 Copy and paste your url address.
 8. In the above webpage, include a write-up discussing at a minimum the following elements: